VanAndelInstitute/cycling/README.md

 Luckily, LFS support is easy to install.
 See here: https://git-lfs.github.com

-# What is here
+## What is here

 Supporting analysis scripts and data for the above manuscript enabling regeneration of the key panels from figure 5 and 6 related to single cell RNASeq expression profiling.
-The figure panes may be reproduced from the provided data files by executing the code blocks in  data_analysis.Rmd
+The figure panes may be reproduced from the provided data files by executing the code blocks in  data_analysis.Rmd (or "knitting" the document from RStudio).

-(or "knitting" the document from RStudio).
+This repository provides processed data necessary to perform the analysis and generate figures.
+Raw data (both fastqs and 10X genomics mtx files) have been submitted to GEO.
+We will update this page as soon as we have our GEO accession id.

 Please see the "pre-requisites" section prior to running analysis to ensure required packages are installed.